mmmmmmpc/liberate-formula/README.md

 # liberate-formula
-Formula for SUSE Manager / Uyuni to convert systems for EL clones to SUSE Liberty Linux
+Formula for SUSE Manager / Uyuni to convert systems from EL clones to SUSE Liberty Linux